ftrackhq/integrations/projects/framework-harmony/README.md

     poetry version major
 ```

-7. Bump the connect plugin version in integrations/projects/framework-harmony/connect-plugin/__version__.py

-8. Tag and push to SCM
+7. Tag and push to SCM

 ### CI build